sc-ventures/cloudbreak-documentation/docs/smartsense.md

 #### Disable Bundle Upload for an Existing Cluster

-1. SSH into the Master node for the cluster.
+1. SSH into the master node for the cluster.

 1. Edit `/etc/hst/conf/hst-server.ini`.